 - 4 lbs peeled, cored and thinly sliced crisp apples (see notes)

 Glaze (optional) or serve with Vanilla Ice Cream

 - 2 Tbsp half and half, or more as needed

-- In a medium mixing bowl stir together granulated sugar and brown sugar while breaking up any clumps of brown sugar as needed.
-Mix in quick oats, flour and salt then add butter and cut butter into mixture using a pastry cutter until crumbly (or rub butter into mixture with your fingertips).
+- For the topping: mix 1/3 cup granulated sugar, 1/3 cup brown sugar, quick oats, flour and salt.
+Add butter and cut butter into mixture using a pastry cutter until crumbly (or rub butter into mixture with your fingertips).
 Transfer topping to refrigerator.